WikiEducationFoundation/WikiEduWizard/README.md

 - Install Gulp globally: `npm install -g gulp`
 - Install Ruby dependencies: `bundle install`
 - Install Node dependencies: `npm install`
+- Change the configuration to include the url of your new repo and the server on which you will run it, and push these changes to your repo.

 ##OAuth setup